Juliocesar-sec/Cybersecurity-Portfolio/labs/ssh-lab/router-hardening..md

 # Network Security Hardening

-This project details the hardening and security optimization process performed on a GL-SFT1200 (Opal) router running OpenWrt 18.06.
+This project details the hardening and security optimization process performed on a SFT1200 router running OpenWrt.
 The primary objective was to mitigate vulnerabilities associated with exposed services and implement robust authentication through a public key infrastructure.

 - SSH Key Authentication (RSA): Migration from password-based authentication to 2048-bit RSA cryptographic keys with legacy compatibility parameters.
 - Automated Maintenance: Implementation of scheduled reboots for RAM log cleanup and system stability.